edgebox-iot/ua-netinst-config/README.md

 gpu_mem=32
 ```

-All possible parameters and their description, are documented in [docs/INSTALL_CUSTOM.md](/docs/INSTALL_CUSTOM.md).
+All possible parameters and their description, are documented in [docs/INSTALL_CUSTOM.md on the raspberrypi-ua-netinst repository](https://github.com/edgebox-iot/raspberrypi-ua-netinst/blob/devel/doc/INSTALL_CUSTOM.md).

 #### Advanced customization

-More advanced customization as providing files or executing own scripts is documented in [docs/INSTALL_ADVANCED.md](/docs/INSTALL_ADVANCED.md).
+More advanced customization as providing files or executing own scripts is documented in [docs/INSTALL_ADVANCED.md](https://github.com/edgebox-iot/raspberrypi-ua-netinst/blob/devel/doc/INSTALL_ADVANCED.md).

 ## Installing on Raspberry Pi